 - Consider all needs: Look for hidden skill requirements too.

-Be Honest About Your Capabilities
+Be Honest About Your Skillset

 - Only list skills you have.